smv30/erratum_two_sided_queues/README.md

 * Each configuration is run with `--seeds` independent seeds (default 3) and the mean is reported; `results.json` also stores the per-seed values and standard deviation.
 Runs are deterministic for a fixed number of steps and seeds.
-* `θ` and `φ` (the two-price rate-reduction constants) are not specified in the erratum;
-  they are set to 1.
+* `θ` and `φ` (the two-price rate-reduction constants) are set to 1.
 They affect only the constant, not the scaling exponents.